-The Milltronics weigh bridge and feeder requires no routine maintenance.
+The Milltronics, Inc. weigh deck requires no routine maintenance.
 Periodic housekeeping and follow-up calibration on a routine schedule allows continuing high accuracy performance from the scale.

 Alignment of the weigh deck with the approach and retreat sections is of paramount importance for accurate weighing.
 Periodic measurement to verify alignment is recommended.